 4.3.
 We may need to disclose your personal information to law enforcement agencies, but only when compelled by law, subpoena or other legal process.
 In addition, we may disclose certain personal information if we have a good faith belief that disclosure is reasonably necessary to:

-Enforce the Terms of Service or the TriMet Code, investigate and defend ourselves against any third-party claims or allegations, or protect the security or integrity of our Services.
+- Enforce the Terms of Service or the TriMet Code, investigate and defend against any third-party claims or allegations, or protect the security or integrity of our Services.

-Exercise or protect the rights, property or safety of TriMet personnel, users, or others.
+- Exercise or protect the rights, property or safety of TriMet personnel, users of our Services, or the public.

 We’ll attempt to notify you about legal demands for your personal information when appropriate in our judgment, unless prohibited by law or court order or when the request is an emergency.
 Unless compelled by law, TriMet will not provide personal information to the U.S. Immigration and Customs Enforcement (ICE) or any similar agency for immigration enforcement purposes.